Tyndall Manchester has a vibrant and committed research community that brings together scientists, engineers, social scientists and economists.

-Although primarily based in the School of Mechanical, Aerospace and Civil Engineering, we have close affiliations with the School of Electrical and Electronic Engineering, School of Environment, Education and Development, School of Social Sciences and the Alliance Manchester Business School.
+Although primarily based in the Department of Mechanical, Aerospace and Civil Engineering, we have close affiliations with the Department of Electrical and Electronic Engineering, School of Environment, Education and Development, School of Social Sciences and the Alliance Manchester Business School.
 Many of our researchers are engaged in the Supergen Bioenergy Hub, which is collocated with Tyndall Manchester.

 Vision and mission